February 12, 2020

-Abstract: To improve outcomes and reduce the costs of care, health systems are increasingly being expected to deliver higher levels of value to their patients and families.
-How can new and existing sources of data, combined with AI tools and analytics support the move to value-based care?
+Abstract: To improve outcomes and reduce the costs of care, health systems are increasingly expected to deliver higher levels of value to their patients and families.
+How can new and existing sources of data, combined with AI tools and analytics, support the move to value-based care?
 What are the most promising ways in which they can improve the engagement of both patients and physicians in the co-production of health?
-Vivian Lee, President of Verily Health Platforms and former CEO of University of Utah Health, will explore these questions in her presentation, Big Data, AI and the Journey to Value Driven Care.
+Vivian Lee, President of Verily Health Platforms and former CEO of University of Utah Health, will explore these questions in her presentation, Big Data, AI, and the Journey to Value Driven Care.

 Vivian S. Lee, M.D., Ph.D., M.B.A. is President of Health Platforms, Verily Life Sciences, an Alphabet company.
-An MRI radiologist and healthcare executive who led the University of Utah Health system to national recognition, Lee is a Senior Lecturer at Harvard Medical School and author of a forthcoming book about health care reform, The Long Fix (WW Norton, May 2020).
+An MRI radiologist and healthcare executive who led the University of Utah Health system to national recognition, Lee is a Senior Lecturer at Harvard Medical School and author of a forthcoming book about healthcare reform, The Long Fix (WW Norton, May 2020).

 Elected to the National Academy of Medicine and awarded the International Society for Magnetic Resonance in Medicine’s Gold Medal, Lee serves on a number of boards, including Zions Bancorporation, a publicly traded company.
-Dr. Lee is a magna cum laude graduate of Harvard, received a D.Phil in medical engineering from Oxford University as a Rhodes Scholar, earned her M.D. with honors from Harvard Medical School.
+Dr. Lee is a magna cum laude graduate of Harvard, received a D.Phil in medical engineering from Oxford University as a Rhodes Scholar, and earned her M.D. with honors from Harvard Medical School.
 She received an MBA from NYU’s Stern School of Business.

 CTO and Chairperson, Diagnostic Robotics